 The Permits and Codes Section issues permits for work performed in the City right-of-way, in accordance with Chapter 25 of the City Code.
 This includes issuing notices of violations and Citations for non-permitted work and for non-compliant work performed in the ROW.
 Contractors will require a track access permit to perform any ROW work on or near the streetcar track per the SOP.

 Work permitted by the Permits and Codes Section are permitted via Excavation and Barricade Permits.
 Permits are issued based on approved Site Plans, Development Plans, Tentative Plats, Grading Plans, Utility Improvement Plans, PIA Paving Plans and other plans as applicable.
 The following is a list of the type of activities that are typically permitted:

 - Trenching and backfill for utility facilities such as Electrical lines, water lines, HCS (House Connection Sewer), and gas lines

 - Trenching and backfill for Franchised Fiber Optic and Cable providers

 - New sidewalk

-- Pedestrian Access Ramps in accordance to City Standards and Federal ADA access requirements.
+- Pedestrian Access Ramps in accordance with City Standards and Federal ADA access requirements

 See recent Construction where the moratorium may apply.